Home

 You must always be aware of the fact that children may be found on or beside the road almost anywhere.
 In residential areas and outside schools and kindergartens, you must be especially attentive.
 As you approach children, you must adapt your speed and ready yourself for action.

 Children are often impulsive and do not always think before they act.
-It is not uncommon for children to suddenly run onto the road – maybe chasing a ball or running away from someone as part of a game.
+They may suddenly run out into the road, perhaps while chasing a ball or running away from someone during a game.
 Before reversing, keep in mind that children sometimes hide or play behind parked cars as well.

 Always remember that children can be very impulsive and that they do not understand the dangers of traffic